 How to lay drainage pipes in the area.
-Drain pipe.
+Drainage pipe.
 Drainage system options

-The increased humidity of the site is always a source of big problems for the owners.
+High humidity plot is always a source of big problems for the owners.
 Wet soil destroys plants - due to insufficient oxygen supply, roots rot and almost the entire crop is destroyed.
-Not the best way to feel and buildings.
+The buildings are not doing well either.
 The foundations become damp, water appears in the basements in the spring, the walls are covered with a network of cracks and colonies of fungus.

-Excess moisture can be easily removed using special engineering structures known as.
-The owners should pay attention to the arrangement of the drainage system in the first place immediately after the acquisition of the site.
-And preferably before carrying out large-scale construction work, if any are planned.
+Excess moisture can be easily removed using special engineering structures known as .
+Owners should pay attention to the arrangement of drainage first and foremost immediately after acquiring the site.
+And preferably before large-scale construction work, if any are planned.

 How and why drainage works

-An artificially constructed watercourse is a system of underground pipelines and surface channels for collecting water.
-Moisture enters special containers, and then is removed outside the site.
+An artificially constructed watercourse is a system of underground pipeline and surface channels for collecting water.
+The moisture enters special containers and is then removed outside the site.

-Drainage can be made both in natural reservoirs, and city collectors.
+Discharge can be carried out both into natural reservoirs and city sewers.

-• long drying of the site after rain (large puddles remain, from which water does not drain well).
+• long drying of the area after rain (large puddles remain, from which water does not drain well).

-But even in the absence of such warning signs, structures are not immune to water damage.
-For example, during heavy rains or during active snowmelt.
-For this reason, experts recommend in any case to install and equip storm drains.
+But even in the absence of such warning signs, buildings are not immune to water damage.
+For example, during heavy rains or during active snow melting.
+For this reason, experts recommend installing and equipping in any case storm drains.

-The main advantage of this type of drainage systems is the exclusion of expensive treatment facilities and other technical units.
+The main advantage of drainage systems of this type is the elimination of expensive treatment facilities and other technical units.
 The complete system consists of:

 • from drainage pipes;